Coherent and dissipative dynamics at quantum phase transitions: Some paradigmatic models

 Focusing on the hard-core limit, or equivalently on the XX model~\eqref{XXH}, one can observe the emergence of three phases associated with the ground-state properties~\cite{Sachdev-book}: the vacuum ($\mu <-2d$), the superfluid ($|\mu| < 2d$), and the $n=1$ MI phase ($\mu > 2d$).
 The vacuum-to-superfluid transition at $\mu_{\textrm{v-s}}=-2d$~\footnote{The limit $\mu\to\mu_{\textrm{v-s}}^+$ corresponds to the low-density regime $N/V\to 0$ where $N$ is the particle number, from which one can derive the scaling properties of the model at fixed particle number $N$~\cite{Sachdev-book, CV-10-offeq, ACV-14, Vicari-19}.} and the $n=1$ superfluid-to-MI transition at $\mu_{\textrm{s-MI}}=2d$, when driven by the chemical potential (as in the vertical green line in Fig.~\ref{fig:BH_mf}), belong to the universality class associated with a {\em nonrelativistic} U(1)-symmetric bosonic field theory~\cite{FWGF-89, Sachdev-book}.
 Its partition function is given by

-where $r \sim \mu-\mu_c$.
+where $\phi$ is a complex field and $r \sim \mu-\mu_c$.
 The upper critical dimension of this bosonic field theory is $d=2$.
 Thus its critical behavior is mean-field for $d>2$.
 For $d=2$ the field theory is essentially free (apart from logarithmic corrections), thus the dynamic critical exponent is $z=2$, while the RG dimension of the relevant parameter $r=\mu-\mu_c$ is $y_r = 2$.
 In $d=1$ the theory turns out to be equivalent to a quadratic field theory of nonrelativistic spinless fermions~\cite{Sachdev-book}, from which one infers the RG exponents $z=2$ and $y_r=2$.

 The special transitions at fixed integer density (i.e., fixed $\mu$) (as in the horizontal dashed green line in Fig.~\ref{fig:BH_mf}) belong to a different universality class, described by a {\em relativistic} U(1)-symmetric bosonic field theory~\cite{FWGF-89}, given by the $(d+1)$-dimensional O(2)-symmetric $\Phi^4$ Lagrangian~\eqref{HON} with $N=2$.
 Therefore, the dynamic exponent is $z=1$, and $y_r = 1/\nu$ where $\nu$ is the correlation length exponent of the $(d+1)$-$XY$ universality class.
 Thus $\nu=1/2$ for $d=3$ (i.e., mean-field behavior apart from logarithms), $\nu\approx 0.6717$ for $d=2$ (see Table~\ref{tablexy}), and an exponential behavior formally corresponding to $\nu=\infty$ for the BKT transition~\cite{KT-73, PV-13} at $d=1$.